tasfihasaba/Credit-Card-Fraud-Detection/README.md

 are using machine learning to cut down on time-consuming manual reviews, pricey chargebacks and penalties, and denials of valid transactions.

-In this project, With the aid of machine learning models, we will identify fraudulent credit card transactions.
+In this project, With the aid of machine learning models, I identified fraudulent credit card transactions.

 Below, I'm checking the correlation in heatmap by passing the Correlation object.
-Dark-red shows strongly correlated.
-Light-orange shows it is not so highly correlated.
+The Dark-red shows strongly correlated and Light-orange shows it is not so highly correlated.

 https://user-images.githubusercontent.com/77076887/213314401-67c394d1-2d6f-4268-bef1-2c849ec231e5.mp4